Ask Jean: Apple Cider Vinegar?

 I, of course, choked the stuff down, smiling as if triumphant and delighted; love conquers all.
 Inside, though, I winced, and looked for ways, every morning, to distract him into forgetting about his delicious, incredibly healthy drink.

 Apple cider vinegar remains an undeniably fantastic supplement to work into your diet (it’s good mixed with liquid rather than taken as shots, as the concentrated acidity can be problematic for some people’s systems).
 I remain hopelessly in love—and hopelessly repelled by the harshness of my beloved’s beloved health tonic.

 So you can imagine my glee at discovering this chic milk-bottle-esque container of apple cider vinegar pills at goop HQ in LA.
 Organic: check.
-Raw: check.
-Mother: check.
 I opened it immediately and took two pills.
-Unlike actual apple cider vinegar, there are no immediate effects (love it or hate it, one swig will jolt you awake), but after two days, my skin did look glowier in the mirror, and I did feel…noticeably healthier and clearer, in a digestive and overall balance sort of way (I was on the wrong time, staying in an odd hotel, up till all hours, so the balance was particularly unexpected).
-For the potential staving-off of practically every unappealing disease I can think of, time will tell—but I am, unsurprisingly, hopeful.
+Unlike actual apple cider vinegar, there are no immediate effects (love it or hate it, one swig will jolt you awake), but after two days, my skin did look glowier in the mirror, and I did feel…noticeably healthier and clearer, in an overall balance sort of way (I was on the wrong time, staying in an odd hotel, up till all hours, so the balance was particularly unexpected).

 I take two in the morning, and sometimes two at night; depending on your faith in apple cider vinegar, you could do less or more.
 They are easy to swallow (there are reports of lower quality tablets bothering people’s throats, again because of the acidity—none of that with Tonik), and they don’t compete with/cancel out/intensify any other supplements I’m taking.
 Brilliant and easy to love—like my boyfriend.